Hope+Wellness

 Getting to the other side of pain and suffering can feel nearly impossible, and can lead to people staying stuck in it until it begins to feel like their normal and only option - and I am here to show you that it does not have to be.

-I’m a Licensed Clinical Social Worker specializing in working with young adults and adults who struggle with trauma, ADHD, anxiety, attachment issues, relationship issues, and life transitions.
-I’m also passionate about working with couples who struggle with communication and find themselves stuck in the same harmful cycles that seem nearly impossible to break.
+I’m a Licensed Clinical Social Worker specializing in work with young adults and adults navigating trauma, ADHD, anxiety, attachment patterns, relationship challenges, and life transitions.
+I also work closely with many couples who find themselves caught in painful communication patterns and recurring cycles that feel difficult to shift.

 Philosophy